aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ### There is already such a script

 Copy the functions `IfAtLeastVersion`, `GetProgramFilesFolder` and `AutoLoadTatin` from above into your own `setup.dyalog` script and then make sure that `AutoLoadTatin` is called from your `Setup` function.

+Also, call `{}⎕SE.SALTUtils.ResetUCMDcache -1` in case `AutoLoadTatin` returned an empty vector (read: was executed successfully) in order to make sure that the Tatin user commands are found.

 ## Updating Tatin